jpettersson/contain/README.md

 **Experiemental pre-release**

-**Disclaimer:** The functionality and stability of this tool have been validated for a certain use-case.
+**Disclaimer:** The functionality and stability of this tool have been validated for a specific use-case: enable a shared standardized dev environment across machines in a small team.
 However, this is an early release of an experimental tool.
 Use at your own risk.
 Future version will most likely include breaking changes.
 Many aspects of the project will need to be improved before you can consider this a production-ready project:

 * Documentation
 * More examples